bludot/socketplug/README.md

 The new available service offering sockets to anyone!

+__What ever you do, don't look in public_html.
+Be warned! some ugly old code in there that needs to be rewritten__

 ## History:
 A branch of Moniker which got carried away to some other malformed project.
 Thus SocketPlug was born.
 Initially the idea behind SocketPlug was to make a plugable